Guanlan-gkd/finger_vision_master/README.md

 ## nHHD with dot marker sensor

-The new dot marker sensor uses USB camera and there is no need of ROS and Raspberry Pi The set up the enviroment:
+The new dot marker sensor uses USB camera and there is no need of ROS and Raspberry Pi.

+T0 set up the enviroment

 Create a python 3.8 enviroment(suggest using anaconda):
 ```sh
 conda create -n <name> python=3.8